How to Make Glühwein (Mulled Wine) and Spread the Good Cheer

 Add a Glühwein Fix bag or two:

-In USA available at: German Deli online store.
+In USA available at: International Food Shop online store.

 In Austria, at Julius Meinl, again in tea section.
 Billa usually sells it too but mine didn’t and I wasted about a half hour of my life scouring first the tea section, then the alcohol section, then the baking section thinking, “If I were a Glühwein bag, where would I be?”
 Then thinking, “If I were a Billa employee trying to cram all these products in the space the size of a living room, where would I put it?”